This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Never use human shampoos on your dog (such as Head and Shoulders).
 These are not made for a dog’s skin and can be harmful.

-2. Treat Dry Areas With Moisturiser
+2. Treat Dry Areas With Moisturizer

 If your dog has dandruff in patches of their fur, this could be caused by dry skin areas.
-Applying a dog moisturiser to these areas could help soothe the skin and reduce irritation, leading to less dandruff.
+Applying a dog moisturizer to these areas could help soothe the skin and reduce irritation, leading to less dandruff.

 3. Identify Potential Food Allergies